reskillamericans/website/content/docs/cookbook.md

 we have a linear commit history in the main branch.
 Please be sure that your PR branch is rebased to the HEAD of main before submitting it.

+### One Pull Request - One Concern

+Each Pull Request needs to be *about* a single thing.
+Usually, it will be related to a single Issue.
+We can relax this rule a little, if there several very minor edits being made to content.
+But, in no circumstances, should some major piece of functionality be bundled together with unrelated changes.

+The reasons for this are:

+- Your PR can be approved much more quickly.
+Making many smaller changes is much easier to review than one big mega change.
+- You don't want to hold up improvement to the site in one area, while you are waiting for complex review of another.
+- It's a lot easier to understand the history of changes if they are batched together in a way that makes sense.
+If something breaks in your PR that we only dectect later - it can be very confusing to have many different changes in the offending Pull Request.
+- If a Pull Request needs to be reverted due to a bug - then many different unrelated changes will all be backed out unnecessarily.

 ## Editing Content

 All the content for the site is stored in